psdparser/psdparser/README.md

-# psd.js
+# psdparser

 A Photoshop file format (PSD) parser written in Coffeescript/Javascript for both browsers and NodeJS implementations.

-This implementation is inspired by, and in some parts directly ported, from:
+This implementation is originally forked from [psd.js](https://github.com/meltingice/psd.js) which was inspired by, and in some parts directly ported, from:
   * [pypsd](http://code.google.com/p/pypsd)
   * [psdparse](https://github.com/jerem/psdparse)
   * [libpsd](http://sourceforge.net/projects/libpsd)

 **Please note!**

 The PSD file format is complex, buggy, hacky, and poorly documented.
-Because of this, psd.js may or may not be able to correctly parse every PSD you throw at it.
+Because of this, psdparser may or may not be able to correctly parse every PSD you throw at it.
 Use with caution.

 ## Contributing

-If you would like to contribute to psd.js, you can refer to the [official PSD file format specifications](http://www.adobe.com/devnet-apps/photoshop/fileformatashtml/) for basic help.
+If you would like to contribute to psdparser, you can refer to the [official PSD file format specifications](http://www.adobe.com/devnet-apps/photoshop/fileformatashtml/) for basic help.

 ### Installing Development Dependencies